-- (18) Until the SPAC has satisfied the condition in subsection (14), if the SPAC holds a shareholder vote on a Qualifying Transaction in accordance with subsection (17), the Qualifying Transaction must be approved by a majority of the votes cast by holders of affected shares (if there is more than one class, voting together as if a single class, provided that 100% of the gross proceeds raised in the SPAC IPO or subsequent rights offering from non-Founding Security Holders are held as Escrow Funds and the Founding Security Holders have provided capital for the SPAC to operate) at the meeting at which the Qualifying Transaction is being considered. - Where a shareholder vote on the Qualifying Transaction is held, eligible shareholders must be entitled to convert or redeem their shares as provided in paragraph (6)(a) into a pro rata portion of the Escrowed Funds if the Qualifying Transaction is approved and completed.
-Subject to applicable laws, eligible security holders who exercise their conversion or redemption rights shall be paid no later than 30 calendar days following the completion of the Qualifying Transaction.
-The converted or redeemed shares shall be cancelled. - (20) The Resulting Issuer of each Qualifying Transaction must meet the initial listing requirements of the Exchange.
-If the Resulting Issuer does not meet the initial listing requirements of the Exchange following a Qualifying Transaction or the SPAC does not comply with the requirements of this section, the Exchange shall commence delisting proceedings or take other remedial actions as prescribed under Part XI of the Listing Manual.
+- (17) Until the SPAC has satisfied the condition in subsection (14), if the SPAC holds a shareholder vote on a Qualifying Transaction in accordance with subsection (17), the Qualifying Transaction must be approved by a majority of the votes cast by holders of affected shares (if there is more than one class, voting together as if a single class, provided that 100% of the gross proceeds raised in the SPAC IPO or subsequent rights offering from non Founding Security Holders are held as Escrow Funds and the Founding Security Holders have provided capital for the SPAC to operate) at the meeting at which the Qualifying Transaction is being considered. - (18) Where a shareholder vote on the Qualifying Transaction is held, If a Qualifying Transaction is not subject to shareholder approval, the SPAC must: (i) mail a notice of redemption to shareholders and make its final prospectus publicly available at least 21 days prior to the deadline for redemption; and (ii) send by prepaid mail or otherwise deliver the prospectus to shareholders no later than midnight (Toronto time) on the second business day prior to the deadline for redemption, which delivery may be effected electronically in compliance with National Policy 11-201 Electronic Delivery of Document. - (18)(19) Eligible shareholders must be entitled to convert or redeem their shares as provided in paragraph (6)(a) into a pro rata portion of the Escrowed Funds if the Qualifying Transaction is approved and completed.
+Subject to applicable laws, eligible security holdersshareholders who exercise their-conversion or redemption rights shall be paid no later than 30 calendar days following the completion of the Qualifying Transaction.
+The converted or redeemed shares shall be cancelled. - (19)(20) The Resulting Issuer of each Qualifying Transaction must meet the initial listing requirements of the Exchange.
+The Exchange will provide the Resulting Issuer with up to 180 days from the completion of the Qualifying Transaction to provide evidence that it meets the Minimum Distribution requirements set out in Section 2.02(1).
+If the Resulting Issuer does not meet the initial listing requirements of the Exchange following a Qualifying Transaction or the SPAC does not comply with the requirements of this section, the Exchange shall commence delisting proceedings or take other remedial actions as prescribed under Part XI of the Listing Manual. - (20)(21) Upon completion of the Qualifying Transaction, the Resulting Issuer shall be a Listed Issuer, subject to the Listing Manual, as applicable. - (21)(22) Notwithstanding section 7.08, a SPAC seeking a listing on the Exchange is not permitted to adopt a Security Based Compensation Arrangement prior to completing a Qualifying Transaction. - (22) Notwithstanding section 7.11, a SPAC that is a Listed Issuer that wishes to issue securities of a class of Listed Securities for any purpose not otherwise contemplated by the Listing Manual is permitted to do so provided that: